|Year||UK patient safety events||Other events|

 Public Administration Select Committee report on clinical incidents in the NHS.
 Recommendation that a new independent patient safety investigation body should be established.

-Establishment of NHS Improvement, merging functions of Monitor and NHS Trust Development Agency.
+Establishment of NHS ImprovementLink opens in a new window, merging functions of Monitor and NHS Trust Development Agency.

-Creation of the National Guardian's Office, and Freedom to Speak Up Guardians in NHS.
+Creation of the National Guardian's OfficeLink opens in a new window, and Freedom to Speak Up Guardians in NHS.

 |Department of Health becomes Department of Health and Social Care (DHSC).|

-Creation of ministerial role for patient safety(along with mental health and suicide prevention): Nadine Dorries MP originally appointed as Parliamentary Under-Secretary of State (now Minister).
+Creation of ministerial role for patient safety(along with mental health and suicide prevention): Nadine Dorries MPLink opens in a new window originally appointed as Parliamentary Under-Secretary of State (now Minister).

 Patient Safety Timeline by Dr Christopher Sirrs is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.